Finding and hiring staff

 - help candidates understand the tasks and responsibilities of the position

-- give an indication of where the role fits within the business
+- give an indication of where the role fits within your business

 - give you a standard reference when conducting performance reviews.